fkie-cad/FACT_core/README.md

 Afterward, FACT can be accessed on <http://localhost:5000> (default) or <https://localhost> (if FACT is installed with nginx).

-You can shut down the system by pressing *Ctrl + c* or by sending a SIGTERM to the *start_fact.py* script.
+You can shut down the system by pressing <kbd>Ctrl + c</kbd> or by sending a SIGTERM to the `start_fact.py` script.

 > [!CAUTION]
-> FACT is not intended to be used as public internet service.
+> FACT is not intended to be used as a public internet service.
 > The web interface is not a hardened application.
 > We try to keep security issues limited by applying SecDevOps but FACT may still offer vulnerabilities.
 > Especially make sure to reset all passwords in the fact configuration if planning to host FACT on not-fully trusted networks.